humdrum-tools/humdrum-documentation/guide/ch31/index.md

 tells <span class="unix">find</span> to commence searching from the current directory.

 Since <span class="unix">find</span> searches all files under the given path, its operation may be quite slow when there are thousands of files to search.
-It\'s wise to restrict the search by choosing a reasonable starting point.
+It's wise to restrict the search by choosing a reasonable starting point.
 For example, specifying the path `/scores/bach/chorales` may save a great deal of time compared with the path `/scores`.
-Although we won\'t discuss them in this book, the <span class="unix">find</span> command provides a number of options that help to restrict the depth of searches or otherwise "prune" the search.
-When first trying <span class="unix">find</span> it\'s a good idea to limit the searches to small segments of the file system.
+Although we won't discuss them in this book, the <span class="unix">find</span> command provides a number of options that help to restrict the depth of searches or otherwise "prune" the search.
+When first trying <span class="unix">find</span> it's a good idea to limit the searches to small segments of the file system.